FOXBOROUGH -- So much for Wes Welker’s disappearing act.

 "The dude is fast," Broncos linebacker Joe Mays said after the Patriots’ 31-21 win.
 "He is definitely one of the best slot men in the game, if not the best.
 What can I say?
 The dude definitely made plays and we didn’t."

 Injuries that have sidelined tight end Aaron Hernandez for three games and wide receiver Julian Edelman for two gave Welker a shot at increased playing time.
 Would it have gone up anyway?
-Tough to say, but Hernandez ran hard during practice on Wednesday and could be back against
+Tough to say, but Hernandez ran hard during practice on Wednesday and could be back against the Seahawks.